voxeet/comms-sdk-unreal/README.md

 7. Add an `On Initialized` event by clicking the add button (+) next to the event located in the `Details` sub-window.
 After this step, the `On Initialized (DolbyIOObserver)` element should appear in the main window.

 8. Right-click the Blueprint, add a `Demo Conference` component and connect the component with the `On Initialized` event.

+9. Connect the `Target` pins of `Demo Conference` and `Dolby.io Subsystem`.
 ![example](./Images/all-token.png)

-9. Click `Compile`, and then click `Play`.
+10. Click `Compile`, and then click `Play`.
 After this step, you should be able to run First Person Example and enjoy spatial audio.

 ## Events
 Below sections desribe events provided by *Dolby.io Subsystem* node.